All Episodes

 Right.

-So I think that the events of uh these last days, the assassination of Charlie Kirk has created a situation where more and more people wake up from this alarmist and uh extremist narrative,
+So I think that the events of these last days, the assassination of Charlie Kirk, has created a situation where more and more people wake up from this alarmist and extremist narrative.

-They can't they try to take this back when they started gaslighting everyone by focusing on the quantity of of different messages when they said no, it's a right wing killer.
+They tried to take this back when they started gaslighting everyone by focusing on the quantity of different messages when they said, no, it's a right-wing killer.

-One parallel, I've just thought of uh maybe someone else has said it, I'm sure someone else has said it, but it just popped into my mind.
+I'm sure someone else has said it, but it's just popped into my mind.

 After 9-11, on the day of 9-11, there were people chanting and whooping it up in the streets in certain Middle Eastern countries.